beetrootpaul/beetpx/README.md

 be safe than sorry – in this early phase of development the engine constantly evolves and quite often breaking changes are introduced.

-There is a simple single-file example in [./examples/simple/src/beetpx.ts](examples/simple/src/beetpx.ts) .
+ℹ️ 👉 There is a simple single-file example in [./examples/simple/src/beetpx.ts](examples/simple/src/beetpx.ts) .
 Run it as described in [its README](examples/simple/README.md).